How to Turn Off Water to Your House

 • Gate valves consist of a circular handle attached with a stem to the body of the valve.
 When you turn the handle, it slowly closes a gate inside the body of the valve, blocking the flow of water.
 Turning the valve in the opposite direction will open the gate and allow the water to flow freely.

 • Ball valves are the preferred type of valve for home use because they are less likely to seize up or develop leaks over time.
 You can recognize ball valves by their lever-style handle.
-As the name indicates, there is a ball inside the body of the valve which has a hole through the center.
+As the name indicates, there is a ball inside the body of the valve that has a hole through the center.
 When the valve is open, the handle should be in line with the pipe, allowing the water to flow through the hole in the ball.
 Turning the valve 90 degrees, so that it is perpendicular to the pipe, will rotate the ball to the side so that water cannot flow through the hole.

-How to Find the Water Shut Off Valve to Your Home
+How to Find the Water Shut-Off Valve to Your Home

 Photo: homedepot.com